Responding with environmentally appropriate designs

 University of California, Berkeley – California Aquatics Center, targeted LEED Silver

 University of California, Berkeley – Indoor Intercollegiate Athletic Training Center, targeted LEED Silver

 University of California, Berkeley – Witter Rugby Field Facility, targeted LEED Silver

-Mueller Town Center - part of the Mueller Development, targeted LEED ND Silver
+Mueller Town Center – part of the Mueller Development, LEED ND Stage 2 Silver Certified

 Our approach to architecture is based on a dialogue, and we engage our clients in all aspects of design by inviting them to assist us in developing and refining a range of options.
 Part of this process involves an integrated design LEED workshop or charrette, which includes outlining programmatic, budgetary and sustainability objectives, ranging from simply saving utility costs to considering the feasibility of a “zero net energy” approach.
 The discussion expands and the design evolves as a result of understanding the needs and interests of each stakeholder group, and knitting the fabric of program, culture, operations and technology into a final form.
-Recognized as an Alameda County Green Business, the ELS staff gets together regularly for Green Committee meetings, to review the latest innovations in sustainable technology, and in “green screens”, where project teams present to each other, sharing information that enriches all our projects.
+ELS is recognized as an Alameda Country Green Business, is a participant of the AIA’s 2030 Commitment to reduce the operational energy use of our buildings, and is an adopter of the Architecture 2030 Challenge.
+In establishing a path for integrated sustainable design, the ELS staff gets together regularly for Green Committee meetings, to review the latest innovations in sustainable technology, and in “green screens”, where project teams present to each other, sharing information that enriches all our projects.
 Among the LEED strategies we typically explore: energy reduction, efficient water use strategies, waste reduction both during and after construction, locally sourced and rapidly renewable resources for construction material.
 The resultant architecture is rich in program development, efficient in land and material resource use, durable in maintenance and sustainable in design and construction.